Back

 CrOP INFORMATION

-The following documents promote options that do not require a complete overhaul of existing farm systems but can enhance productivity.
-These five crops were selected due to the availability of data and research.
-For example, integrating crop rotations with livestock grazing to stimulate soil nutrients and provide high-value crops during non-grazing periods.
+The following documents explore crop options that complement—rather than replace—existing farm systems, offering practical ways to enhance productivity.
+The five featured crops were selected based on the strength of available data and research.
+For example, integrating crop rotations with livestock grazing can stimulate soil health while producing high-value crops during non-grazing periods.
+A good place to start is to read the Land Diversification Initiative summary, which provides an overview of the approach and key opportunities.

 Contact the team